 While liposuction resurfaced in Europe in the 1960’s, the archaic technique produced inconsistent results along with considerable patient illness and bleeding.
 An electric-powered rotating scalpel was used to cut away at fat tissue, inserted via small incisions in the skin.
 The rotating blade cut away at the fat (and anything else that got in the way) and the debris was removed using rubber tubing connected to a vacuum machine.

 In 1974 two Italian gynaecologists, Dr Arpad Fischer and his son Dr Giorgio Fischer, gave birth to modern liposuction from a technique they created called blunt tunnelling.
-However, it wasn’t until 1982 that modern liposuction really burst onto the scene thanks to French surgeon Dr Yves-Gerard Illouz.
+However, it wasn’t until 1982 that modern liposuction really burst onto the scene thanks to French Dr Yves-Gerard Illouz.
 The ‘Illouz Method’ used cannulas (a thin tube inserted into the body) to inject a fluid designed to break up fat cells.
 These cells were then removed with suction, leading to more consistent and predictable results, and less post-procedure illness.

 The development of liposuction since the ‘Illouz Method’

-Experimentation with anaesthesia followed with French surgeon Pierre Fournier using lidocaine as a local anaesthetic, while American doctors altered sedation methods where general anaesthesia wasn’t needed anymore.
+Experimentation with anaesthesia followed with French doctor Pierre Fournier using lidocaine as a local anaesthetic, while American doctors altered sedation methods where general anaesthesia wasn’t needed anymore.
 Fournier also changed the incision technique and introduced post-procedure compression to crush tunnels in the fat created during liposuction.